kaaengine/kaa/docs/reference/input.rst

     Returns state of given stick as a :class`geometry.Vector`.

-    The compound_axis parameter must be of :class:`CompoundControllerAxis` type.
+    The compound_axis parameter must be of :class:`CompoundControllerAxis` enum value.

     Check out the :ref:`example above <controller_id_example>` on how to obtain the controller_id.